Modern Machine Learning for LHC Physicists: Classification

 \subsubsection{Transformer}

 Now that the graph network can construct an appropriate task-dependent space for neighboring nodes, we can tackle the second problem with the input 4-vectors given in Eq.\eqref{eq:def_input}, namely that we do not know how to order permutation-invariant nodes.
 We can use graphs to solve this problem by removing the adjacency matrix and instead relating all nodes to all nodes, constructing a fully connected graph.
 A modern alternative, which ensures permutation invariance and can be applied to point clouds, are transformers.
 Their origin is language analysis, where they provide a structure to analyze how words compose sentences in different languages, where the notion of neighboring works does not really mean anything.
-Their key feature is attention, or more specifically, \underline{self-attention}.
-Attention is an operation which allows an element of the set to assign weights to other elements, or, mathematically, a square matrix with an appropriate normalization.
-These weights are then multiplied with some other piece of information from the elements, so that more `attention' is placed on those elements which achieve a high weight.
+Their defining building block is attention, or more specifically, \underline{self-attention} .
 It is the natural extension of an adjacency matrix, as shown in Eq.\eqref{eq:adjacency}, where a zero means that no information from that node will enter the graph analysis.
+Self-attention allows an element to assign learned weights to other elements, or, mathematically, a square matrix with an appropriate normalization.
+These weights define how much `attention' is placed on those elements whenever our ML-task requires us to define a relation between them.

+We motivate the construction of self-attention using a toy model in representation space.
+The goal of our construction is to describe and then learn some kind of relation between two entries of an input vector or sequence $x$, and then construct a representation of $x_i$ using these relations.